 You make a puree of all the "yucky" stuff, such as cauliflower, fresh spinach and other healthy ingredients and then add that puree to other ingredients.
 That way you can sneak in otherwise taboo vegetables such as cauliflower and zucchini into macaroni and cheese and burritos.
 With a puree, your children will never even know, let alone taste, the healthy vegetables their bodies need.

-These healthy food recipes for kids involve making purees ahead of time, and then freezing them for later use.
-In addition, to the white puree, Lapine has recipes for a purple puree, orange puree, and green puree.
+These healthy food recipes for kids involve making purees ahead of time and then freezing them for later use.
+In addition, to the white puree, Lapine has recipes for purple puree, orange puree, and green puree.
 Here is the recipe for the white puree.